koushik3/Text-Processor/README.md

 # Overview #
 ## PHASES-I,II: ##
   **a)Features:**
-  1)Count the frequencies of all words in a text file and store them in a new file.
+  1)Count the frequencies of all the words in a text file and store them in a new file.
   2)Output all words which appear in the input file starting with a given prefix with their word counts.
   3)Has an option of ignoring case while computing 2.
   **b)Command Line Interface:**